-UV fluorescent powder is a commonly used tool in healthcare and food service industries to teach how germs can spread.
+UV fluorescent powder is a commonly used tool in health care and food service industries to teach how germs can spread.
 We will use it in this activity to show how germs can spread in a farm setting.

-- 1. The faciltator will ask for volunteers to have the powder sprinkled on their hands and do some farm activities - 2.
-Darken the room and/or retrieve the viewing box - 3.
-Shine UV light on the produce, produce contact surfaces, and any other surfaces, including hands, that were contacted in the farm activities to see how the powder "germs" have spread
+- 1. The faciltator will ask for volunteers to perform some farm activities after the powder is sprinkled on their hands. - 2.
+Darken the room or retrieve the viewing box. - 3.
+Shine the UV light on the produce, produce contact surfaces and any other surfaces, including hands, that were touched by the volunteers' hands in the farm activities to see how the powder "germs" have spread.

-What does it mean for my farm?
+What Does it Mean for My Farm?

-- What are some aspects of your farm's operation that could pose a cross-contamination risk? - Discuss how worker hygiene and sanitation practices can reduce the risk of bacteria being present on food or food contact surfaces on the farm. - Come up with a list as a group or individually of the various food contact surfaces on a farm that could pose a cross-contamination risk. - What preventative measures can you take on your farm to prevent cross-contamination?
+- What are some aspects of your farm's operation that could pose a cross contamination risk? - Discuss how worker hygiene and sanitation practices can reduce the risk of bacteria being present on food or food contact surfaces on the farm. - Come up with a list of the various food contact surfaces on a farm that could pose a cross contamination risk. - What preventative measures can you take on your farm to prevent cross contamination?